Men’s ties might seem like a minor detail in the overall outfit. Or so you might think…

 Knits

-Knit ties are not very common, and a lot of men don’t know how to wear them properly.
+Knit ties are not very common, and many men don’t know how to wear them properly.
 They are straight along the bottom edge and along the sides rather than tapered.

 Synthetics

-For those who prefer to forgo the silk ties option, perfectly acceptable men-made fabrics are available.
+For those who prefer to forgo the silk ties option, perfectly acceptable man-made fabrics are available.
 Many of them feel and look very similar to genuine silk.

 Tie Patterns

-I will try and sort all different tie styles and patterns by usefulness, which is not necessarily accountable.
-The point is that every type of necktie has its part to play on the stage.
+I will try to sort all the different tie styles and patterns by usefulness, which is not necessarily accountable.
+The point is that every type of necktie has its place on the stage.

 Solid Ties

-Solid ties are ties of one color or a single pattern and are essential fashion components.
+Solid ties are ties of a single color or pattern and are essential fashion components.
 Every man’s core wardrobe should contain at least one red tie and another in a dark blue shade.

 Think twice before purchasing a solid black tie.
 I mean, is it really necessary?
-Also, combining a black tie with a white shirt is too much déjà vu and will not stand you from the crowd.
+Also, combining a black tie with a white shirt is too much dรฉjร vu and will not set you apart from the crowd.

 Macclesfield Ties

 Macclesfield ties are also a great option.
-They are traditionally British and distinguished by their geometric diamond or squared designs – a perfect match for your classic fit suit.
+They are traditionally British and distinguished by their geometric diamond or square designs – a perfect match for your classic fit suit.

-In fact, the Macclesfield used to be called the “wedding tie” because of the silver sheen that enhances their grey or white color.
+In fact, the Macclesfield was once called the “wedding tie” because of the silver sheen that enhances its grey or white color.
 They are inherently formal and work well with morning dress.

 Foulard Ties